 Doing keyword research to help my blogs to rank better on Google has completely elevated my blogging journey.
-By writing content that people are searching the internet for I am able to massively increase my traffic, and therefore my blogging income.
+By writing content that people are searching the internet for I am able to massively increase my traffic, and therefore my blogging income – SEO is so important for bloggers.
 I use quite an inexpensive tool to do my keyword research, and spend no more than 2-3 hours on this per month.
 Here I am going to talk you through my process for doing keyword research.
 You can use this for both new blog posts and existing blog posts on your blog.

 Why search engine traffic is more valuable?